 A recent report from LNS Research showed that more than 81 percent of responding manufacturers either had no immediate plans for IoT-related investments or were in the infancy stages of IoT planning.
-This presents an interesting dynamic for U.S. manufacturing, and an opportunity for the forward-thinking enterprise.
+This presents an interesting dynamic for U.S. manufacturing and an opportunity for the forward-thinking enterprise.

 In discussing IoT with manufacturers from across the country, the leading sources of concern seem to stem from four main areas:

-- Seeing a return on the time and energy associated with strategic IoT implementation.
+- Seeing a return on the time and energy associated with strategic IoT implementation

 The reality is that many of the technologies that encompass Industrial IoT have been in place for some time.
-What the Internet of Things really does is simply connect all of these resources via an established infrastructure – the internet or a corporate intranet.
+What the Internet of Things really does is connect all of these resources via an established infrastructure — the Internet or a corporate intranet.
 The combining of machine-to-machine communications with remote monitoring with ERP platforms with inventory management is what is new.
 Individually, these tools have been utilized in manufacturing for years.

 However, the implementation of these resources and the incorporation of mobile devices have established some unique elements that can be intimidating.
-This is reinforced with new focal points such as cloud computing and network security that demand more attention in the age of Big Data.
-The keys to seeing past these fears and focusing on solutions is looking to past successes with related technologies, and trusting the vendors and internal managers who have made them successful.
+This is reinforced with new focal points such as cloud computing and network security that demand more attention in the age of big data.
+The keys to seeing past these fears and focusing on solutions is looking to past successes with related technologies and trusting the vendors and internal managers who have made them successful.

 Making It Count

-However, some general ways to help validate IoT-related costs can include:
+Some general ways to help validate IoT-related costs can include:

-- Assessing the amount of time saved by connecting more data-driven assets.
+- Assessing the amount of time saved by connecting more data-driven assets

-- Calculating the efficiencies gained by greater worker autonomy to make on-the-spot decisions driven by greater access to more data via multiple devices.
+- Calculating the efficiencies gained by greater worker autonomy to make on-the-spot decisions driven by greater access to more data via multiple devices

 Initial ventures into the IoT space can also seem daunting until manufacturers realize that they’ve been here before with new equipment set-ups, software implementations and process improvement programs.
-The key to success during these early stages will stem from starting from an area of strength.

 Looking To The Future

-IoT is meant to have far-reaching impacts, so developing cross-functional teams that can contribute ideas on where to start, where to invest and how to most accurately measure results on several fronts would produce the greatest impact.
-This level of contribution could lead to a quicker implementation, easily identifiable initiation points and a quicker ROI.
+IoT is meant to have far-reaching effects, so developing cross-functional teams that can contribute ideas on where to start, where to invest and how to most accurately measure results on several fronts would produce the greatest impact.
+This level of contribution could lead to a quicker implementation, more easily identifiable initiation points and a quicker ROI.
 All of these goals can be realized due to the connected nature of IoT and the manner in which improving one area of the enterprise will positively impact others.